bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

 /* The value is 9 */
 ```

-For concatinating non string literals, we must use the preprocessor to convert the argument into a string. `#VALUE` will be replaced with a string representation of the argument. e.g. `"3 * 3 "`.
+For concatenating non string literals, we must use the preprocessor to convert the argument into a string. `#VALUE` will be replaced with a string representation of the argument. e.g. `"3 * 3 "`.
 ``` c
 #define PRINT(FORMAT,VALUE)       \
   printf( "The value of " #VALUE  \